 Forché’s next collection, Blue Hour (2003) took its title from the translated French phrase for dawn.
 According to a review in Publisher’s Weekly, the book draws on personal memories, “ethereal images of twentieth-century horror” and is “dosed with a mysticism derived from Heidegger and Buber.”
 Placing Forché squarely in line with the “visionary abstraction” of fellow poets Michael Palmer and Jorie Graham, the reviewer found sections of the book “lovely and mysterious,” and praised the tour-de-force at its center, “On Earth,” for the adroit foregrounding of its own “lyric complications.”
 A reviewer for the New Yorker, however, found that the same long “Gnostic abecedarian” sequence showed Forché’s “best lyric impulses” overwhelmed by an “obsessive documentation of inhumanity.”
 However, the poet Jane Miller praised the book as a “masterwork for the twenty-first century.”

 Carolyn Forché is also a noted translator and teacher.
 Her translations of poets as various as Claribel Alegría, Georg Trakl, Robert Desnos and Mahmoud Darwish have won great critical acclaim.
-She has won numerous grants and awards, including fellowships from the Lannan Foundation and the National Endowment for the Arts.
+She has won numerous grants and awards, including fellowships from the Lannan Foundation, the National Endowment for the Arts, and the Academy of American Poets.
 In 1997, she was presented with the Edita and Ira Morris Hiroshima Foundation Award for using her poetry as a “means to attain understanding, reconciliation, and peace within communities and between communities.”
 Hope J. Smith commented in the Madison Gazette that “Forché’s work is unusual in that it straddles the realms of the political and the poetic, addressing political and social issues in poetry when many poets have abandoned these subjects altogether.
 In recognizing the link Forché has made between these worlds, the Hiroshima Foundation recognizes her human rights work as much as it does her writing.”

 - Gathering the Tribes, Yale University Press (New Haven, CT), 1976.